Soneso/stellar_flutter_sdk/soroban.md

     await sorobanServer.getEvents(eventsRequest);
 ```

 contractId must currently start with "C...".
-I you only have the hex value you can encode it with: `StrKey.encodeContractIdHex(contractId)`
+If you only have the hex value you can encode it with: `StrKey.encodeContractIdHex(contractId)`

 Find the complete code in the [Soroban Test](https://github.com/Soneso/stellar_flutter_sdk/blob/master/test/soroban_test.dart).